 THE INTERNATIONAL RADIO EMERGENCY SUPPORT COALITION

-Within individual countries, most emergency planning authorities are familiar with national organisations of Radio Amateurs that voluntarily pledge their effort and equipment to aid in disaster relief.
+Within individual countries, most emergency planning authorities are familiar with national organizations of Radio Amateurs that voluntarily pledge their effort and equipment to aid in disaster relief.

 IRESC is similar, in that the members are volunteer radio amateurs who give their time and facilities to help with emergency communications.

-The permanent facility developed by IRESC centres on ’RF and Echolink’ voice-over-Internet network, which is exclusive to licensed radio amateurs and therefore secure and controlled.
+The permanent facility developed by IRESC centers on ’RF and Echolink’ voice-over-Internet network, which is exclusive to licensed radio amateurs and therefore secure and controlled.

-When a major emergency occurs, the IRESC organisation strives to link up to ham radio communications in and out of the disaster zone,interfacing speech (and even text) with their dedicated network at the nearest point of Internet connectivity or RF.
+When a major emergency occurs, the IRESC organization strives to link up to ham radio communications in and out of the disaster zone, interfacing speech (and even text) with their dedicated network at the nearest point of Internet connectivity or RF.

 In this way, direct two-way communications can occur between the disaster area and agencies that can help, even if they are located on opposite sides of the planet.

-The radio amateurs involved in that exercise realized the usefulness of such interfaces in quickly establishing remote support during disasters and our organisation was formed out of this event.
-IRESC is born watch the Video CNN.wmv TRN.wmv
+The radio amateurs involved in that exercise realized the usefulness of such interfaces in quickly establishing remote support during disasters and our organization was formed out of this event.
+IRESC is born so, please watch the Video CNN.wmv TRN.wmv

 Because the long distance part of the communication path is Internet-based, there are no radio propagation problems (as with short-wave radio) and no cost (as with satellite usage).
 By streaming the communications audio to the web, anyone can monitor traffic regardless of location while not interfering with busy radio channels.